 Will often thousands of school-age children in close proximity to one another, schools are full of slip and fall risks.
 As with other cases alleging personal injury, in order to recover a victim must be able to establish that an accident was caused by negligence.
 In a slip and fall case, this often involves establishing that the school knew about a dangerous condition and failed to warn others or that the condition existed long enough that it should have known.
 Among the kinds of hazards that often cause school slip and fall accidents include:

 If you or your child sustained injuries in a slip and fall accident at a public school, a special set of legal rules may apply.
 These rules may significantly limit the amount of time you have to file a claim, so be sure to discuss your case with a lawyer as soon as possible.

 Contact a Moreland personal injury attorney for a free consultation

 Slip and fall accidents may entitle victims to compensation for a variety of losses, including medical expenses, lost income, pain and suffering, and loss of quality of life.
-To schedule a free consultation with one of our lawyers, call the Law Offices of Shane Smith today at (770) 487-8999.
+To schedule a free consultation with one of our lawyers, call Shane Smith Law today at (770) 487-8999.